-7.2.
+6.2.
 SIP Domain

 Create an entry for each SIP domain for which Session Manager will need to be aware in order to route calls.
-For the compliance test, this was the enterprise domain, devconnect.com.
-Navigate to Routing \rightarrow Domains in the left-hand navigation pane and click the New button in the right pane (not shown).
+For the compliance test, this was the enterprise domain, avaya.lab.com.
+Navigate to Routing $\rightarrow$ Domains in the left-hand navigation pane and click the New button in the right pane (not shown).
 In the new right pane that appears (shown below), fill in the following:

 - Name: Enter the domain name.

 - Type: Select sip from the pull-down menu.

 - Notes: Add a brief description (optional).

-- Click Commit to save (not shown).
+- Click Commit to save.